Fattoush Salad with Lemon Mint Dressing

 Step 1

-First, if you are using homemade, start by making the pita chips.
+First, if you’re using homemade pita chips, start by making them.

 I had mine already prepped and ready to go.